Yisroel Moshe Dushinsky: Early life

 Yisroel Moshe Dushinsky was the only child of Rabbi Yosef Tzvi Dushinsky and his second wife, Esther Neuhaus.
 His father was over 50 years old at the time of his birth.
 Yisrael Moshe was born in Chust, Ukraine, shortly after his father began serving as Rav of that city.
 He was named after his paternal grandfather, Yisroel, and his great uncle, Rabbi Moshe Schick (the Maharam Schick).

 His father was very attached to him and brought him along when he visited Torah leaders of the era.
 During Adar 1932, the ten-year-old Yisroel Moshe accompanied his father on a visit to Mandatory Palestine, where they brought mishloach manot to the Jerusalem sage, Rabbi Yosef Chaim Sonnenfeld, who was on his deathbed.
 Sonnenfeld, who died a few days after this visit, blessed Yisroel Moshe with arichas yomim (long life).

 The next year, Yisroel Moshe, his parents, and 25 of his father's students immigrated to Mandatory Palestine, arriving in the port of Jaffa on the ship Italia on August 28, 1933.
 Yisroel Moshe attended Talmud Torah Shomrei Hachomos.
 After his bar mitzvah, he began studying at his father's yeshiva, Yeshiva Beis Yosef Tzvi, which the latter had established on Shmuel HaNavi Street in Jerusalem.
 He later studied for rabbinical ordination under Rabbi Hanoch Padwa and Rabbi Eliezer Brand.

 He married the daughter of Rabbi Dovid Yehoshua Gross.
-The couple had two sons, Yosef Tzvi and Mordechai Yehuda, and two daughters.
+The couple had two sons, Yosef Tzvi and Mordechai Yehuda, and three daughters.